 What do horror films reveal about social difference in the everyday world?
-Criticism of the genre often relies upon a dichotomy between monstrosity and normality, in which unearthly creatures and deranged killers are metaphors for society’s fear of those “others” that threaten the “normal.”
-The monstrous other might represent women, Jews, or Blacks, as well as Indigenous, queer, poor, elderly, or disabled people.
-The horror film’s depiction of such minorities can be sympathetic to their exclusion or complicit in their oppression, but ultimately, these images are understood to stand in for the others that the majority dreads and marginalizes.
+Criticism of the genre often relies upon a dichotomy between monstrosity and normality, in which unearthly creatures and deranged killers are metaphors for society’s fear of “others” that threaten the “normal.”
+The monstrous other might represent women, Jews, or Blacks, as well as Indigenous, queer, poor, elderly, or people with disabilities.
+The horror film’s depiction of such minorities can be sympathetic to their exclusion or complicit in their oppression, but ultimately, these images are understood to substitute for the others that the majority dreads and marginalizes.

 Adam Lowenstein offers a new account of horror and why it matters for understanding social otherness.
 He argues that horror films reveal how the category of the other is not fixed.
 Instead, the genre captures ongoing metamorphoses across “normal” self and “monstrous” other.

 This “transformative otherness” confronts viewers with the other’s experience—and challenges us to recognize that we are all vulnerable to becoming or being seen as the other.
 Instead of settling into comforting certainties regarding monstrosity and normality, horror exposes the ongoing struggle to acknowledge self and other as fundamentally intertwined.